 So while they both use 9×19 mm cartridges, the Glock 17 has a barrel length of 114 mm and the Glock 19 has a 102 mm barrel length.
 The size difference only accounts for about an ounce when unloaded, but for gun owners do prefer a more compact, lightweight weapon the Glock 19 is a better option.

 Magazine capacity is another important factor that you should consider when comparing Glock 17 vs 19.
 The Glock 19 uses the standard Glock magazine which gives it a 15 round capacity.
 The Glock 17 is able to hold two additional rounds which makes it a more sensible option for many gun owners.
+Both guns could however be used with an extended magazine like a drum magazine – you can read more about that here.

 Apart from this difference, the technical specs of the two guns, which were both designed by Gaston Glock in the early 1980s, are very similar.
 They are both made from a high-quality mix of steel and polymer, they both use 9mm cartridges, and they are a weapon of choice for military and law enforcement across the world due to their reliability.